 - it has all the necessary features (color management, font management, styles, etc.)

 If your brochure has to be produced in other languages, follow this link to see how to translate an InDesign file.
-And if it's inspiration what you are looking for, we got you covered with these amazing templates made for InDesign.
+And if it's an inspiration what you are looking for, we got you covered with these amazing templates made for InDesign, and most importantly with a list of the 100 best InDesign brochure templates.
+So now, you have no excuse but to create the perfect brochure!

 |Use:||Open source alternative for professional jobs|